 Seeing the person I love most in the world so concerned for my safety as he held my hand and tried to follow my nearly incoherent directions on how to lower my dangerously high fever in our small, rural hotel room was enough to ensure that I would never be lax in my preventative measures again.

-In my delirium, I even attempted to write out phrases in Spanish Robin might need if I lost consciousness or couldn’t speak, but I didn’t have the strength to hold a pen for very long.
+In my delirium, I even attempted to write out phrases in Spanish that Robin might need if I lost consciousness or couldn’t speak, but I didn’t have the strength to hold a pen for very long.
 I was having trouble speaking.
 Understandably, this experience was frightening for both of us, and we have become extremely cautious when traveling to avoid future illnesses.

 If you’re unfamiliar with traveler’s illnesses in Mexico, this summary may be helpful for you; otherwise, skip to the next paragraph.
 Untreated water in other countries, especially in Mexico, has bacteria that differ from what we may have immunity to at home, so even the slightest exposure could spell disaster for the unsuspecting traveler.
 Being fully vaccinated is not enough to prevent illnesses like the one I contracted from unclean water.
 Illnesses like this can happen anywhere in the world, even in different parts of the United States.

 Each year, thousands of travelers are struck down with what is similar to a very violent food poisoning in Mexico.
 Still, travelers can almost always avoid these illnesses by taking the proper precautions while visiting the beautiful, welcoming nation to the south of us.
 Despite becoming severely ill during my visit, I really loved our time in Mexico, and I look forward to visiting again one day.

 - Never drink tap water.